 Since kicking off this project, I have been very determined to do it with or without help.
 So every month I set aside some funds with which I purchase sanitary pads in large quantities and I visit the girls in different schools where I share the pads and also educate them about their bodies and proper menstrual hygiene management.
 I enjoy the sessions with the girls mostly because I make it very interactive and answer their questions.

-I am hoping that in the future, the high cost of sanitary pads can be subsidised or made very affordable for those who cannot afford it, because apart from the girls’ absenteeism from school, their health and general wellbeing is also at risk.
-Those unhygienic materials they use most times are contaminated by infective organisms thereby exposing them to avoidable reproductive tract infections.
+I am hoping that in the future, the high cost of sanitary pads can be subsidised or made very affordable for those who cannot afford it because apart from the girls’ absenteeism from school, their health and general wellbeing are also at risk.
+The unhygienic materials they use most times are contaminated by infective organisms thereby exposing them to avoidable reproductive tract infections.

 ♡♡ Thank you very much for reading!
 Someone on your timeline may need this information and inspiration, please kindly help us share this post so they can see it ↓↓